United Reformed Churches in North America: Beliefs

 The URCNA subscribes to three confessions of faith: the Canons of Dordt, written in 1618 and 1619 by an international group of Reformed churches, the Belgic Confession, written by Guido de Bres in the mid-1500s, and the Heidelberg Catechism, formally attributed to Zacharias Ursinus and Caspar Olevianus in the city of Heidelberg, Germany.
 Collectively, these statements of faith are called the "Three Forms of Unity."
 In addition to these forms, the URCNA holds to the three ecumenical creeds: the Apostles Creed, the Nicene Creed, and the Athanasian Creed.
+The URCNA believes that the ancient Christian creeds and Reformation Three Forms of Unity are not only biblically in agreement with the Word of God but are beneficial to be used today.

 The URCNA believe that "marriage is designed to be a lifelong, monogamous covenantal union between one man and one woman."

-The URCNA include adherents of Federal Vision theology.
+Synod 2007 of the URCNA adopted without dissent the following after receiving its 75-page study report: "That Synod urge all officer-bearers to repudiate Federal Vision teachings where they are not in harmony with the following articles [listed in the report] from the Three Forms of Unity."

 Practices

-The practices of the URCNA are governed by a church order derived from the Synod of Dordt of 1618-1619.
-The URCNA church order outlines the duties of the three ecclesiastical offices of ministers, elders, and deacons within the denomination.
+The practices of the URCNA are governed by a church order derived from the Synod of Dordt of 1618–1619.
+The URCNA church order outlines the duties of the three ecclesiastical offices of minister, elder, and deacon within the denomination.

 It also sets out the denomination's decentralized presbyteral form of church government as opposed to the hierarchical form of government found within the Anglican Church or Roman Catholic Church.
 Each congregation is governed by a consistory made up of the elders elected from the congregation and the minister of the congregation.
 Periodically, delegates from each consistory will attend a regional classis or a denomination-wide synod to discuss matters pertaining to the entire denomination.
 Both classes and synods are temporary bodies with no formal authority.
 Although they may provide advice on matters to local consistories that carry great weight, the final authority rests with the consistories of each local congregation.

-The church articulates the many practices of the URCNA churches.
-URCNA churches hold two services every Sunday with the expectation that members attend both services.
-The morning service typically focuses on preaching based on a particular passage in the Bible, while the afternoon or evening service normally is dedicated to explaining one of the doctrines articulated in the Three Forms of Unity.
-Both psalms and hymns may be sung during the worship service, although psalms predominate.
-The URCNA practices infant baptism and requires a public profession of faith once members are spiritually mature (usually between the ages of 16-19).
-After members make this public profession of faith, they may partake of the Lord's Supper and are eligible to vote within the church.
+The church order articulates many practices that the congregations of the URCNA do in common.
+URCNA churches hold two services every Sunday with the expectation that members attend both services (art.
+37).
+The morning service typically focuses on preaching based on a particular passage in the Bible, while the afternoon or evening service normally is dedicated to explaining one of the doctrines articulated in the Three Forms of Unity (art.
+40).
+Both psalms and hymns may be sung during the worship service, although psalms predominate (art.
+39).
+The URCNA practices infant baptism (art.
+41) and requires a public profession of faith once members are spiritually mature in order to partake of the Lord's Supper (art.
+43).

-The URCNA church order also outlines the process of church discipline.
+The URCNA church order also outlines the process of church discipline (arts.
+51–66).